Vacenovice

 Vacenovice is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 2,200 inhabitants.

 Geography

 Vacenovice is located about 10 km north of Hodonín and 48 km southeast of Hodonín.
-It lies in a flat landscape of the Lower Morava Valley.
+It lies in a flat landscape in the Lower Morava Valley.

 History

 The first written mention of Vacenovice is from 1228, when King Ottokar I donated the village to the monastery in Velehrad.
 From the beginning of the 16th century until the 20th century, the village belonged to the Milotice estate.
 From 1560 to 1622, the Anabaptist community lived in Vacenovice.

 Transport

 There are no railways or major roads passing through the municipality.